TWKB/Specification/twkb.md

 ## Storage of coordinates

 All storage is **integers**.
-So what happens is that the value gets multiplied with 10^precission-value, and is then rounded to closest integer<br>
+So what happens is that the value gets multiplied with 10^precision-value, and is then rounded to closest integer<br>
-when reading the twkb, the value should be divided with 10^precission-value
+when reading the twkb, the value should be divided with 10^precision-value

-So if the precission value is 2, we multiply the value with 100 and rounds the result to closest integer when we create out twkb-geometry and do the reveresed operation when we read it.
+So if the precision value is 2, we multiply the value with 100 and rounds the result to closest integer when we create out twkb-geometry and do the reveresed operation when we read it.

 ## Delta value array rules